CEA-LIST/RPCDataloader/README.rst

 ==============

 This library implements a variant of the PyTorch Dataloader using remote workers.
-This allows to distribute workers over remote servers rather than the one running the main script.
+It allows to distribute workers over remote servers rather than the one running the main script.

 To use it, start one or several worker daemons on remote computers.
-The RPCDataloader on the main computer will dispatch requests for items to the workers and await the returned value.
+The machines running the data loaders will dispatch requests for items to the workers and await the returned values.

 Though similar to `torch.rpc <https://pytorch.org/docs/stable/rpc.html>`_, this library uses its own implementation of RPC (Remote Procedure Call) which is simpler (no initialization) and does not conflict with the one from pytorch.